 Compiled business lists are segmented by a wide variety of other attributes, including company size, length of time in business and other criteria.

 In some cases, only the business name is available, not the names of specific executives in a business.
 You can, however, create a role-based title to replace the name on your mailer.
 For example, you could address a mailing piece to “Human Resources Manager” if that role is most suitable.
 Or for smaller organizations, a “Chief Executive Officer” title might be fine.

-There are several types of companies that can provide high quality direct mailing lists.
-Pricing can vary significantly based on a variety of factors, including the level of customization, minimum spends, and more.
+There are several types of companies that can provide high-quality direct mailing lists.
+Pricing can vary significantly based on a variety of factors, including the level of customization, minimum spending, and more.

 Depending upon how customized they are and their desirability, address lists can have wide variations in pricing and sources.

 Renting a mailing list is the most common way to acquire a list.
 You don’t purchase the list outright.
 Instead you get either one-time access or unlimited access over a specified time period.
 Many mailing list services offer rental as their only option.